blueff/cs107e-review/README.md

 Check the code [strings.c](./week4/assign3/strings.c).

-#### Number to string helper functions
+#### Number to string conversion helper functions

 Test, test and test!
 I thought this was an easy task, but it turned out I made tons of bugs.
-Luckily, I had plenty test cases and they just saved me.
+Luckily, I wrote plenty test cases and they just saved me.

 One thing to note: **Be careful with unsigned int**.
 They will overflow and cause subtle bugs if you are careless.